Connect with us

 More recently, Lacoste said that it was former Gov. Phil Bryant, who directly oversaw the welfare agency during the scandal, that directed the welfare agency to work with Lacoste.

-Since Reeves has been governor, his administration, through MDHS, has pursued civil litigation to recoup misspent dollars from the Temporary Assistance for Needy Families program, $1.3 million from Lacoste.
+Since Reeves has been governor, his administration, through MDHS, has pursued civil litigation to recoup misspent dollars from the Temporary Assistance for Needy Families program, including $1.3 million from Lacoste.

 However, current MDHS Director Bob Anderson, with the governor’s approval, fired the initial attorney, former federal prosecutor Brad Pigott, who was handling the civil suit.